 Traditional Medicare typically has higher premiums and does not cover vision, dental and hearing, but when combined with a comprehensive Medicare Supplement plan, your premiums cover the majority all of your health insurance expenses.
 So you don’t have to shop from year-to-year (other than your Part D plan) or worry that your doctors are no longer “in-network” in your plan.
 As a result, traditional Medicare can have fewer “moving parts” vs. Medicare Advantage plans.

 Medicare Advantage plans are issued by private insurance companies, which can set their own deductibles, co-payments, coinsurance amounts and networks of providers.
 These variables can vary widely from plan to plan and company to company from year to year.
 So some homework is required to choose a plan and it can be complicated to know if you are getting a good deal.

-There have been 40 studies reviewed by the Kaiser Family Foundation concluding that older, sicker Medicare beneficiaries receive better access and a higher quality of care through original Medicare while Medicare Advantage members typically end up choosing lower-rated nursing homes when the time comes.
+There have been 40 studies reviewed by the Kaiser Family Foundation concluding that older, sicker Medicare beneficiaries receive better access and a higher quality of care through traditional Medicare while Medicare Advantage members typically end up choosing lower-rated nursing homes when the time comes.
 As a result, there is a trend of older, sicker individuals moving back to original Medicare later in life.
-This is not always easy to do as it can be challenging to obtain a Medicare Supplement plan if you are sick/after your initial enrollment period.
+This is not always easy to do as it can be challenging, or even impossible, to obtain a Medicare Supplement plan if you are sick/after your initial enrollment period.